Skip to content

 Checkin / Checkout

-No manual action regarding a floating license is required by the user.
-LemonTree automatically requests a license on startup, and returns it on shutdown.
+No manual checkout is required by the user.
+LemonTree Desktop automatically requests a license on startup, and returns it on shutdown.

 The checkout of the license is done on startup, and the license is automatically returned when LemonTree is closed.